NWS: Flash flood warning – Garfield County

 PRECAUTIONARY/PREPAREDNESS ACTIONS…

 This is a life threatening situation.
-Heavy rainfall will cause extensive and severe flash flooding of creeks…streams…and ditches in the Grizzly Creek Fire Burn Area.
+Heavy rainfall will cause extensive and severe flash flooding of creeks…streams…and ditches in the Burn Scar.
 Severe debris flows can also be anticipated across roads.
 Roads and driveways may be washed away in places.
 If you encounter flood waters…climb to safety.

 National Weather Service

-Flash flood warning for the Pine Gulch burn area
+NWS: Flash flood warning for Lee Fire burn area

 BULLETIN – EAS ACTIVATION REQUESTED